instinctive/edu-advent-2024/src/day10.md

 ## Part 1

-For part 1, we are only interested in how many different peaks are reachable from each trailhead.
+For part 1, we want to know how many different peaks are reachable from each trailhead.

 ```haskell top:3